A society where everyone has access to safe drinking water.

 To improve the standard of living of communities in remote rural villages, peri-urban and urban informal human settlement areas through improved health, by providing access to safe drinking water.

-Maji Zima is a Kenyan registered not for Profit Company that promotes access to safe drinking water in rural, peri-urban and urban informal human settlement areas in Kenya through the use of modern and improved aquafilters.
+Maji Zima is a Kenyan registered not for Profit Company that promotes access to safe drinking water in rural, peri-urban and urban informal human settlement areas in Kenya through the use of modern and improved Water Filters.

-Our work has helped these communities directly by providing information about water borne diseases, and training community members to use the aquafilters, giving them the means to improve their health and therefore their lives.
+Our work has helped these communities directly by providing information about water borne diseases, and training community members to use the Water Filters, giving them the means to improve their health and therefore their lives.

 To improve the health and well-being of communities by giving them the means to prevent consumption of biologically contaminated water.

-Our efforts have seen 20 aquafilter family and 5 aquafilter community serve 100 households and over 30,000 other community members in Kiambiu slum; 240 households, 600 children and 1000 other community members in Mbita; 25 households and 7,000 other community members in Siaya County.
-We are currently up-scaling our work to other counties in the country.
+Since its registration in the year 2014, Maji Zima has benefited 100 households and over 30,000 other community members in Kiambiu slum; 240 households, 600 children and 1000 other community members in Mbita; 25 households and 7,000 other community members in Siaya County.